aifatelescope/datared/book/overview-pythontools.md

 You might also be interested in:
- * [](./astrometry.ipynb): builds an accurate WCS for your science images.
-In case your images don't come with a (good) WCS, use this before performing photometry or stacking.
-A good moment to run this is right after [](./pre-red.ipynb).
   * [](./stack.ipynb): (optional!) reproject science frames on a common pixel grid, coadd them, and create a colour composite or a nice graylevel image.
+This can be run at any time after the [](./astrometry.ipynb).

 ```{note}